karimgamaleldin/KTorch/README.md

 - The project is currently in development
 - Implemented and Ready-to-use Machine Learning Algorithms, Neural Network layers, and others can be found in the `Features & Algorithms` section
-- Under Testing:
+- Under Development:
-  - Transformers, Conv2D, Layer normalization, Batch normalization
+  - Transformers and related layers, Layer normalization, Batch normalization
-  - Ensemble Models, PCA

 ## Tech Stack